Where can single parents meet for support, friendship and more?

 Single parent holidays

 These are a great way to throw you together with a bunch of other single parents who are also up for travel and adventure.
-There’s a host of companies out there catering for all needs and interests.
+There are several companies out there catering for different needs and interests.
 Be that camping holidays or a women’s holiday centre for single mums.
 For the more independent minded there are single parent travel groups who organise group trips around the UK and internationally.
-Holidaying with others is like taking the shortcut to friendship; you will quickly be able to identify your kind of people, making it the perfect place for meeting other single parents.
+Holidaying with others is like taking the shortcut to friendship; you will quickly be able to identify your kind of people, making it the perfect place for single parents to meet.
 By selecting a single parent holiday specialist such as Single Parents on Holiday, where you spend a week with other sole parents and their children, you are guaranteed that single parents meet and make friends.
 Not only will you be making great memories with your children, there is a good chance to make friends for life here.
 Now that’s a win-win if I ever heard of one.

-There’s no specific sole parent festival (we can but dream though) but as all festivals attract independent, adventurous types, then you can bet your bottom dollar there will be a few sole parents amongst the crowds.
-Camp in the family allocated spots and keep your eyes peeled then you might just find yourself meeting single parents too.
+There’s no specific festival where single parents meet (we can but dream though), but as all festivals attract independent, adventurous types, then you can bet your bottom dollar there will be a few sole parents amongst the crowds.
+Camp in the family allocated spots and keep your eyes peeled, and you are bound to meet single parents here.

 Fellow parent apps

 Keeping up with the latest parents’ app is hard.
 Mush is a popular one, and you can state you’re interested in meeting other single parents when you join to narrow it down.
 Frolo is a new app, soon to launch which is specific for single parents (mums and dads).
 These apps can be great for single parents meeting up with those who are geographically close, or share similar experiences e.g. raising a child with additional needs.
 Some of the parenting websites also have places to connect with other parents – like Mumsnet and Netmums – and you can always search out the single parents to meet up with them or just build an online network.